We Are A Leading UK Commercial Energy, And Sustainability Consultancy

 2. Flexible or Index-Linked Contracts

-Rates move with the market, offering potential savings when prices drop.
+Rates move with the market, offering potential savings when prices fall.

 3. Aggregated Procurement